 systemctl restart (origin-node.service|atomic-openshift-node.service)

 Install StorageOS operator

 Our cluster operator is a Kubernetes native application developed to deploy and configure StorageOS clusters, and assist with maintenance operations.
 We recommend its use for standard installations.

-The StorageOS operator can be installed with Helm.
+The StorageOS Cluster Operator can be installed with two options.

 helm repo add storageos https://charts.storageos.com helm install storageos/storageoscluster-operator --namespace storageos-operator

 The Helm chart can be found in the Charts public repository.